CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 ## Overview

 The Lorenz 96 (hereafter L96) example is a toy-problem for the application of the EnsembleKalmanProcesses.jl optimization and approximate uncertainty quantification methodologies.
+Here is L96 with additional periodic-in-time forcing, we try to determine parameters (sinusoidal amplitude and stationary component of the forcing) from some output statistics.
 The standard L96 equations are implemented with an additional forcing term with time dependence.
+The output statistics which are used for learning are the finite time-averaged variances.

 ## Lorenz 96 equations